15 Indian Prime Ministers and Their Historic Decisions [2026 Updated]

 • Launched the Pradhan Mantri Ujjwala Yojana to offer cooking gas connections for free to all the poor in society.

-• He also fulfilled one of his biggest poll promises of launching a new Jal Shakti Ministry that addresses all aspects in regard to water resources.
+• He also fulfilled one of his biggest poll promises of launching a new Jal Shakti Ministry that addresses all aspects regarding water resources.

 • Started Ayushman Bharat to provide free medical treatment to the targeted sections.